Dismiss Modal

 A plant-based diet can be beneficial for your heart because it excludes red and processed meats, which can lead to a lower intake of saturated fats, trans fats and cholesterol.

-“Individuals following a vegetarian diet sometimes find it difficult to get all of the nutrients they need because they have to eat a wide variety of foods to do so,” Dr. Fedec says.
+“Individuals following a vegetarian diet sometimes find it difficult to get all of the nutrients they need because they have to eat a wide variety of foods to do so,” Dr. O’Neill says.
 “There are questions about whether a vegetarian diet decreases cardiovascular events.
 So far, only the Mediterranean diet is proven to do that.
-However, there are health benefits from the vegetarian diet that go beyond the cardiac realm.
-For the right patient, it can be a good choice.”
+The majority of the benefits of vegetarian diet is that it forces an individual to eat more vegetables and organic plant matter, which are anti-inflammatory.
+For the right patient, it can be a good choice, but caution should be used with plant based proteins and tofu which can be strong Xeno-estrogens that sap you of energy, or fill your liver with toxins, as in “Beyond” products, which are flavored with a Heme derivative, the main product that makes your blood carry oxygen, and therefore makes Beyond products taste like meat.”

 For some people on a vegetarian diet, supplements and fortified foods may be necessary to fill nutritional gaps.
 If you’re considering this type of diet, a registered dietitian can help you make a plan to get the nutrients you need.
 You could also plan a meatless meal at least once a week to enjoy some of the benefits of reducing meat in your diet.